pranavthakur404/my-routes-validator/README.md

 - numeric: Ensures the field value is a valid numeric value.
 - boolean: Ensures the field value is a boolean.
 - date: Ensures the field value is a valid date.
+- decimal2: Ensures the field value has up to 2 decimal places.
+- decimal6: Ensures the field value has up to 6 decimal places.
 - custom: You can provide a custom validation function that returns true for valid - values or false for invalid values.

 ## Example use